Table of Contents

 Bede the Venerable (c.
 672-735 AD) – An English monk and historian, Bede interpreted some of the apocalyptic prophecies as having been fulfilled in the first century but also believed in a future culmination of all things.

-So how should we approach this?
+So how do we approach this?

 In my view, we can gain valuable insights from these early Church Fathers, but the words that ultimately matter most are those of Jesus and the Apostles as recorded in Scripture.